stitchdata/docs/_saas-integrations/quickbooks/quickbooks-latest.md

 {% contentfor setup %}
-Connecting your [QuickBooks data](https://quickbooks.intuit.com/cloud-accounting-software/){:target="new"} to Stitch is a four-step process:
+Connecting your [QuickBooks data](https://quickbooks.intuit.com/cloud-accounting-software/){:target="new"}* to Stitch is a four-step process:

+*Note: Stitch only integrates with online Quickbooks.
+We do not support Quickbooks for desktop.

 1. [Add QuickBooks as a Stitch data source](#add-stitch-data-source)
 2. [Define the Historical Sync](#define-historical-sync)